If perceived value of collateral goes down we could see falling demand and liquidity issues

 The US economy is in an interesting spot right now.
 We are said to have parts of the economy in an earnings recession, that’s not the definition that most are familiar with.

-So let’s give this analogy of a flooded town like the Katrina flood and calling a flood or recession when it’s obvious doesn’t really help anyone.
+So let’s give this analogy of a flooded town like the Katrina flood and calling a flood or recession when it’s already obvious doesn’t really help anyone.

 I think it would take a pretty big global economic event for housing to go through what it did in 2007-2008 into 2012.
 I think most would agree a lot of it came from the subprime mess of weak underwriting.